vivekkr81/vivrepo/Kumar Bookmark Manager/Readme.md

 2> Bookmark Adder : you can add new websites to your bookmark list.

 3> It has also a feature to delete bookmark from bookmark list.

+4> It has also a feature to delete all bookmarks at once.